edzehoo/Ren3_clouddashboardBE/README.md

 ## Recomanded approcach

-1. Close the git hub repo
+1. Clone the github repo (https://github.com/edzehoo/Ren3_clouddashboardBE.git)
 2. Run `docker-compose up --build -d` in the terminal
     - This will install dependencies run the DB and execute any migrations that it finds and make the service up and running.
 3. Run `docker-compose down` once development is done or in case of any changes and run the Up command again.